 Have a pin inserted across the distal interphalangeal joint to help correct mallet finger injuries.

-Some patients may be unable to tolerate 8 weeks of strict splinting for mallet finger treatment.
-If this is the case, than they can have a pin inserted across the distal interphalangeal joint, essentially replacing the tendon back to the its proper placement on the bone.
-The pin will be removed after 8 weeks and the patient will regain motion in their DIP joint.
-This is done as a same day procedure at the hospital or in an ambulatory surgery center.
-Most patients will still feel more comfortable wearing a splint during this 8-week period while the pin is in place.
+Some patients may be unable to tolerate eight weeks of strict splinting for mallet finger treatment.
+If this is the case, then they can have a pin inserted across the distal interphalangeal joint, essentially replacing the tendon back to the its proper placement on the bone.
+The pin will be removed after eight weeks and the patient will regain motion in their DIP joint.
+This is done as a same-day procedure at a hospital or ambulatory surgery center.
+Most patients will still feel more comfortable wearing a splint during this eight-week period while the pin is in place.

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.